Stefan Reuter

 Stefan Reuter (born 16 October 1966) is a German football executive and former player who played as a defender or midfielder.
-He is the general manager of Bundesliga club FC Augsburg.
+He has been the sportvorstand of Bundesliga club FC Augsburg since 2012.

 During his playing career, he was included in the West Germany national team which won the 1990 FIFA World Cup and the Germany which won UEFA Euro 1996.
 He also won the 1996–97 UEFA Champions League with Borussia Dortmund.

 Club career

 Born in Dinkelsbühl, Reuter started his career with local side TSV 1860 Dinkelsbühl.
 In 1982, he played for 1.
 FC Nürnberg, first in the 2.
 Bundesliga and, from 1985, in the Bundesliga.
 In exactly 100 games he scored ten goals.
 He was occasionally used as a right sided midfielder.

 In 1988, he was transferred to Bayern Munich.
 He played 95 games in the Bundesliga and scored four goals for the Bavarians.
 He won the Bundesliga title with Bayern in 1988–89 and 1989–90.

 A proposed move to Liverpool following West Germany's victorious World Cup campaign was turned down at the last minute with Reuter following many of his compatriots to Italy.
 From 1991 to 1992 he played for Juventus, but soon returned to Germany, joining Borussia Dortmund.
 With Borussia, Reuter won the Bundesliga in 1994–95, 1995–96 and 2001–02, and the UEFA Champions League in 1996–97.
 The team also reached the final of the UEFA Cup in both 1993 and 2002.
 Overall, he played 307 games for Dortmund and scored 11 goals in the Bundesliga before retiring in 2004.

-All in all it were 69 games (two goals) for Nürnberg (nine), Bayern Munich (18), Juventus (18) and Borussia Dortmund (33).